Skip to content

 Instagram: The Hashtag Powerhouse

-Instagram remains the most hashtag-friendly platform, allowing up to 30 hashtags per post.
-However, recent algorithm changes suggest that quality trumps quantity.
+Instagram remains the most hashtag-friendly platform.
+It allows up to 30 hashtags per post.
+But recent algorithm changes suggest quality beats quantity.

 Optimal approach: